Gemma Elizabeth Smith

 Gemma is an interdisciplinary scholar at the intersection of environmental policy, governance, justice, and water resources engineering.
 She graduated from Stanford University with a PhD in Environment and Resources and a Minor in Civil and Environmental Engineering in 2023.

-Her current research focuses on the governance of international freshwater resources.
+Her current research focuses on the governance of international freshwater resources and domestic US water policy.
 She works to improve the management of transboundary water quality and climate change adaptation through better understanding of governance processes and outcomes in North American borderlands.
+She also forms part of the leadership of the RIPPLES Lab (Research in Pollutant Policy for Environment and Society) with a focus on emerging trends in PFAS policy and governance.
 Her methods draw on social, political, economic and environmental qualitative and quantitative data with the goal of making more robust causal connections between institutional design, policy decisions, and environmental outcomes.
 Her research has been published in Policy Studies Journal, Environmental Science & Policy, and International Journal of the Commons, among others.

 Prior to her PhD, Gemma completed her Master’s in International Policy (Environment and Energy specialization) at Stanford University and a Graduate Diploma in Political Science at the London School of Economics and Political Science.
 She previously worked in international investment management in Europe and Asia, having completed her Bachelor’s degree in English Literature and Spanish at the University of Exeter, UK, in 2013.